etheralpha/ethfud-com/README.md

 # ethfud-com

-This is the repo for <https://ethfud.com>, an educational site used to combat misinformation.
+This is the source code for <https://ethfud.com>, an educational site to help combat misinformation.